-To be able to discuss this case during the Experience Day, we recommend you to read the case in this information booklet and review the links to the literature sources.
+To be able to discuss this case during the Experience Day, we recommend you to read the case in this information booklet, watch the lecture and review the links to the literature sources.
 Studying these literature sources is called self-study.
 This is necessary to answer the learning objectives from the pre-discussion of the case.
+The lecture can be found here.

-Programme Online Experience Day
+Programme Online Experience Day 7 December 2022